alexdim/dirac/README.md

 > 🏆 **Leaderboard Success**: Dirac recently topped the [Terminal-Bench-2 leaderboard](https://huggingface.co/datasets/harborframework/terminal-bench-2-leaderboard/discussions/145) with a **65.2%** score using `gemini-3-flash-preview`.
 This outperforms both Google's official baseline (**47.6%**) and the top closed-source agent Junie CLI (**64.3%**).
 This was achieved without any benchmark-specific info or any `AGENTS.md` files being inserted.

-> **Note**: A bug was discovered in Cline, the parent repo, after running these evals ([issue #10314](https://github.com/cline/cline/issues/10314)).
+> **Note on the cost table below**: A bug was discovered in Cline, the parent repo, after running these evals ([issue #10314](https://github.com/cline/cline/issues/10314)).
 We have submitted a [PR #10315](https://github.com/cline/cline/pull/10315) to fix this.
 This bug caused the evals for Dirac and Cline to slightly underreport the numbers ($0.03 vs $0.05 per million token cache read).
 Although there won't be a large difference, we will update the evals soon.

 | Task (Repo) | Files* | Cline | Kilo | Ohmypi | Opencode | Pimono | Roo | **Dirac** |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |